Yi Won: Biography

+He worked as a general manager of Hyundai Home Shopping, a Hyundai Department Store Group company, until Prince Yi Ku died on 16 July 2005.
+After the death of Yi Ku, the Jeonju Lee Royal Family Association made him the heir of the late prince; Yi Won was later announced to be the director of the association on 27 June 2007.
+Officially, as noble titles aren't recognized by the Constitution of South Korea, Yi Won is by birth a citizen in South Korea.

-He currently lives in an apartment in Wondang, Goyang, Gyeonggi province, South Korea with his family.
+He currently lives in an apartment in Wondang, Goyang, South Korea with his family.

 Adoption controversy

-Following the death of Yi Ku, who died on 16 July 2005, the Jeonju Lee Royal Family Association appointed him as the next Head of the Korean Imperial Household and they also made his title the Hereditary Prince Imperial (Hwangsason) in the meaning of inherited a title of Yi Ku.
-According to the chairman of the association, Lee Hwan-ey (이환의, 李桓儀), in his last meeting with Yi Ku was on July 10, Yi Won was allowed to become his heir and Yi Ku signed for granting permission.
-Another meeting held on July 21, within the association, was to determine whether Yi Won could be the successor of Yi Ku.
+According to the chairman of the association, Lee Hwan-ey (이환의; 李桓儀), in his last meeting with Yi Ku on 10 July, Yi Won was allowed to become his heir and Yi Ku signed for granting permission.
+Following the death of Yi Ku on 16 July 2005, the Jeonju Lee Royal Family Association appointed Yi Won as the next Head of the Korean Imperial Household and as such he inherited the title of Hereditary Prince Imperial (Hwangsason) from Yi Ku.
+Another meeting held on 21 July, within the association, was to determine whether Yi Won could be the successor of Yi Ku.
 Eventually, Yi Won's status as Yi Ku's successor was confirmed by the Jeonju Lee Royal Family Association as of 22 July 2005.

 This claim was contested by his half-aunt, Yi Hae-won, who was crowned "Empress of Korea" by some of her relatives.
 In spite of this, he is annually called on to take the place of the sovereign at the Jongmyo jerye ceremonies performing rites to his royal ancestors.

-Those who dispute the legitimacy of the adoption claim that consent for the adoption of Yi Won was not given by other members of Imperial House, including Yi Seok, the younger half-brother of Prince Gap, and Yi Hae-won, the eldest member of the house before her death in 2020.
+Those who dispute the legitimacy of the adoption claim that consent for the adoption of Yi Won was not given by other members of Imperial House, including Yi Seok, the younger half-brother of Prince Gap, and Yi Hae-won, the eldest member of the house until her death in 2020.
 Also, Yi Ku died before the adoption process could complete; as such, according to present Korean law, a traditional posthumous adoption was no longer recognized by legislation as of 2004.